 But we didn’t let their concerns stop us . . . because we knew that God was calling us to be married!
 So, we began our marriage preparation through St. Mary’s College Station.

 TBH even if your friends and family might think you are nuts, the decision to marry is ultimately between you and God and your partner!
+You’ll need to honor your mother and father in this, though, as the gal is still under their domain until married.

 If you are trying to make this decision, Godspeed in any difficult discussions you might have, and you might want to check out my two-part post about what questions to ask your partner before marriage!